ruslanmv/How-to-handle-imbalanced-text-data/README.md

 - **Kappa (or [Cohen’s kappa](https://en.wikipedia.org/wiki/Cohen's_kappa))**: Classification accuracy normalized by the imbalance of the classes in the data.
 - **ROC Curves**: Like precision and recall, accuracy is divided into sensitivity and specificity and models can be chosen based on the balance thresholds of these values.

-You can learn a lot more about using ROC Curves to compare classification accuracy in our post “[Assessing and Comparing Classifier Performance with ROC Curves](https://machinelearningmastery.com/assessing-comparing-classifier-performance-roc-curves-2/)“.

 ```python
 #importing necessary libraries
 # General